From the Root Family Collection. All work until March 2003.

 1982 Medical Housestaff Teacher of the Year Award.
 Yale University School of Medicine

-1969- D1plomate, American Board of Internal Medicine (No. 31852)
+1969- Diplomate, American Board of Internal Medicine (No. 31852)

-Ct!rrem: Washington and California
+Current: Washington and California

 Previously held: Connecticut, Pennsylvania, Massachusetts, Maryland